 Riggs, D. W. (forthcoming).
 Diverse pathways to parenthood: Translating research to practice.
 Elsevier.

-Taylor, N., Riggs, D. W., Donovan, C., Signal, T., & Fraser, H. (under review).
+Taylor, N., Riggs, D. W., Donovan, C., Signal, T., & Fraser, H. (in press 2018).
 People of diverse genders and/or sexualities caring for and protecting animal companions in the context of domestic violence.
 Violence Against Women.

-Riggs, D. W., Fraser, H., Taylor, N., Signal, T., & Donovan, C. (under review).
+Riggs, D. W., Fraser, H., Taylor, N., Signal, T., & Donovan, C. (in press 2018).
 People of diverse genders and/or sexualities and their animal companions: Experiences of family violence in a bi-national sample.
 Journal of Family Issues.